Quantum gl(1|1) and tangle Floer homology: Tangle Floer homology

 Last, we define a map

 as follows.
-For a generator $x$, $\delta^L(x)$ is the sum of all generators $a\otimes y$ whose diagram can be obtained by gluing a diagram for $\eeD{0}(x)$ to the left of a diagram for $x$, and exchanging two endpoints of black strands that lie on the gluing line, as in the definition of $\bdy_m$.
+First, we represent a non-zero generator $a\otimes x$ for $\AA(-\bdy^0\T)\otimes \ctt(\Tdec)$ diagrammatically by gluing a diagram for $a$ to the left of a diagram for $x$.
+Left (resp.~right) multiplication is given by concatenating with the leftmost (resp.~rightmost) piece of the diagram for $a\otimes x$ and scaling horizontally; the differential is given as the sum $\bdy_+ + \bdy_- + \bdy_m$ of maps defined as above, where we treat the leftmost piece (the diagram for $a$) as even.
+For a generator $x$, $\delta^L(x)$ is the sum of all generators $a\otimes y$ whose diagram can be obtained by gluing a diagram for $\eeD{0}(x)$ (treated as an even diagram) to the left of a diagram for $x$, and exchanging two endpoints of black strands that lie on the gluing line, as in the definition of $\bdy_m$.
 See Figure \ref{fig:deltaL} for an example.

 \begin{definition} Given a tangle decomposition $\Tdec$, we give the $(\II(-\partial^0\T), \II(\partial^1\T))$ bimodule of Definition \ref{defn-cthat-vs} the structure of a type $\tDA$ bimodule over $(\AA(-\partial^0\T), \AA(\partial^1\T))$ using the following structure maps: let $\delta_i^1=0$ for $i>2$, define